 Be yourself.
 Either you forge connections, or you discover opportunities for self-improvement.”

-Transition Fair 2020 - Sheldon Sweeney at the desk
+– Sheldon Sweeney

 Sheldon Sweeney, a Wealth Advisor with Snider Financial Group in Bellevue, WA, indicates the best piece of advice he ever received was given to him decades ago prior to a job interview in the maritime industry.
 It came from a buddy 30 years his senior, who told him: “Just be yourself!”
 Sheldon credits that mentor and others he had while working in the maritime industry (after graduating from California Maritime Academy with a B.S.
 Degree in Nautical Industrial Technology) with much of his ongoing success: “If you are yourself, people relate to you in some way, or they aren’t meant to be your friends.
 If you’re yourself and an interaction is a total failure, you think, ‘Hey, I have to work on myself and next time around I’ll be better’”.
 Either way, he says, “you forge connections, or you discover opportunities for self-improvement”.